 This will redirect you to the GitHub settings page.

 If you want to give Unito access to all your repositories, make sure the All repositories option is selected under the Repository access section and click Save.

 If you want to only give Unito access to specific repositories, check Only select repositories and hit Save.

-Learn how to create your first sync.
+Learn how to create your first flow.